Yevgeny Zinichev: Death

 Zinichev died on 8 September 2021 in Norilsk, aged 55, during the filming of an interdepartmental exercise to protect the Arctic zone of Russia.
 According to the ministry, he fell off a cliff while trying to save the life of director and cameraman Aleksandr Melnik, who also died.
 His death was the first case in the history of post-Soviet Russia of the death of an incumbent federal minister.

-Condolences were given by President Putin, his colleagues in the cabinet such as Sergey Shoygu and Sergey Lavrov, as well as foreign figures such as Armenian Prime Minister Nikol Pashinyan, Serbian President Aleksandar Vučić and Israeli Foreign Minister Yair Lapid.
+Condolences were given by President Putin, his colleagues in the cabinet such as Sergei Shoigu and Sergey Lavrov, as well as foreign figures such as Armenian Prime Minister Nikol Pashinyan, Serbian President Aleksandar Vučić and Israeli Foreign Minister Yair Lapid.
 On 9 September, by a decree of the President of Russia, Zinichev was awarded the title of Hero of the Russian Federation posthumously.

 The farewell to the minister took place on 10 September at the EMERCOM National Crisis Center in Moscow on the same day he was buried in St. Petersburg at the Northern Cemetery.